n8acl/aprsnotify/README.md

 ###### Current Release 02032023

 ## Notice 10/28/2024 - Currently working on APRSNotify2.
 This work is a complete rrework of how the script works.
 Lots of new features coming.
+Make sure to check out the Project Board for this Project.
+If there is a messaging service you want me to look at adding support for, open an issue and I can look at adding it, if it is possible.
 Should be out soon.

 APRSNotify is a python based bot script designed to send parsed APRS packet data to various Social Media or Communications networks.